 Q11) Roughly how long have you owned this book?

 Not very long at all!
-First I dug out The Stepford Wives to read for R.I.P.
-VIII (I've since read and reviewed that one).
+First I dug out The Stepford Wives as a potential Halloween read (I've since read AND reviewed that one).
 Then I found A Kiss Before Dying in The Works while I was shopping with my sister a few weeks ago.
 Aaaand then for some reason everyone was suddenly talking about Ira Levin and Rosemary's Baby and how awesome it is.
 So I bought it, in the smart Corsair edition, because I'm independent like that.
 In fact, if I consult Amazon, it will tell me that I bought it on... *checks*...
 18 September.
 So exactly a month ago.
 NEXT QUESTION.

 Book number: 35 Book: The Moonstone by Wilkie Collins